You are here: Urology Textbook > Surgery (procedures) > Spermatocelectomy

 Contraindications to Spermatocelectomy

-Elective indication: coagulation disorders, any disease with an increased risk for surgery.
-Surgery of the epididymis usually leads to closure of the epididymal duct.
-Spermatocelectomy should be performed later, if fertility is an issue.
+Coagulation disorders, local skin infections, significant comorbidity with an increased risk for surgery.
+Operations of the epididymis usually lead to the closure of the epididymal duct.
+Spermatocelectomy should not be performed, if fertility is an issue.

 Preoperative Patient Preparation